Gene Field Foster: Explorations

 In 1950, Foster was asked by Sedona resident Elmer Purtyman to help with the shuttle for a river trip through Glen Canyon on the Colorado River.
 When Purtyman showed her film of the river trip she determined to photograph the natural beauty of Glen Canyon.
-In November of 1952, Foster joined Purtyman and other artists, including Max Ernst and Dorothea Tanning, on a 14 day river trip through Glen Canyon.
+In November 1952, Foster joined Purtyman and other artists, including Max Ernst and Dorothea Tanning, on a 14 day river trip through Glen Canyon.
 Additional river runners they met on that trip included Batman artist Dick Sprang.

 Flagstaff’s Museum of Northern Arizona founders Harold and Mary-Russell Ferrell Colton, along with Museum anthropologist Katharine Bartlett, hired Foster to build picture frames in 1951.
 Foster and Bartlett developed a personal and professional relationship, purchasing a lot in Flagstaff, Arizona together where Foster built a small home.
 The house had light for painting and a large storage area for her Glen Canyon equipment.

 The Bureau of Reclamation identified a dam-site in lower Glen Canyon in 1921.
 The reservoir created by the dam would inundate countless archeological sites documenting thousands of years of indigenous occupation of Glen Canyon.
 Glen Canyon lacked extensive archeological exploration.
 Foster began to photograph and sketch sites along the Colorado River and in the side canyons of Glen Canyon during her first Glen Canyon river trip in the spring 1952.
 She wrote a paper on her findings in Glen Canyon that included sketches of petroglyphs and habitation sites.
 In her summary published in the Museum's Plateau Magazine of October 1952, she wrote: “That this incredibly lovely, unspoiled and almost entirely unexplored canyon country – a wilderness frontier for many kinds of scientific inquiry – would be flooded and destroyed was a sickening prospect.”

 The Bureau of Reclamation received funding for the construction of Glen Canyon Dam in 1956.
 Foster’s publications contributed to the decision to explore and document Glen Canyon archeology in a project supported by the Museum of Northern Arizona.
 The Bureau of Reclamation channeled funds to the National Park Service for the project.
 Foster received a contract to record archaeological sites on the left bank of the Colorado River between the confluence of the San Juan River and Navajo Canyon, a distance of 52 miles.
 Foster and Bartlet concentrated on the assigned area recording sites in this area before they were flooded.

 Foster oversaw three river trips in Glen Canyon between April and October 1957 with a volunteer crew that included Bartlett, research associate David M. Brugge, and Flagstaff resident Guy Wilson.
 When the NPS Glen Canyon Project got underway, however, Foster was not involved in the Museum’s fieldwork and her manuscript based on the 1957 fieldwork remains unpublished.